Top sp500 companies: Analysis and Directory

 Key Takeaways

-A small group of tech giants, including NVIDIA and Apple, command 34% of the index weight, making broader market performance highly dependent on tech sentiment.
+A small group of tech giants, including NVIDIA and Apple, command 34% of the index weight, making market performance highly dependent on tech sentiment.

 Information Technology remains the largest sector at 31%, followed by Financials (13%) and S&P 500 Healthcare (12%).

-Top List of S&P 500 Companies by Market Cap (2026)
+Top sp500 companies by Market Cap (2026)

 | Rank | Ticker | Company | Industry | Market Cap ($T) | Index Weight | YTD % | P/E Ratio |